mrdunk/flowing-terrain/README.md

 shows examples with many of these depressions filled as lakes.

-Treating these depressions as lakes and "flooding" them can work but is quite computationally expensive: For every pixel in the map you must "flood" outwards and see if you reach your desired sealevel before being hemmed in by higher points.
+Treating these depressions as lakes and "flooding" them can work but is quite computationally expensive: For every pixel in the map you must do a trial "flood" outwards and see if you reach your desired sealevel before being hemmed in by higher points.
 Also, many little lakes might not be the style of terrain you are looking for.
 An alternative i also played with is raising the height whenever one of these "lakes" is detected.
 It can work but a bit messy to code and still